Skip to content

 Individuals must send an LTT return and pay the tax due to the WRA within 30 days of the day after completion (or other effective date of the transaction).
 Penalties and interest may be charged if you fail to file your LTT return or pay the necessary tax within the 30 days after the day of completion.

-In some circumstances, buyers are not required to send a LTT return or pay LTT.
-These include instances where:
+In some circumstances, the transaction is not notifiable and the acquirer is not required to send a LTT return or pay LTT.
+These include both exempt transactions and exceptions:

 What if my property straddles the England-Wales border?